Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Materials and methods

 \subsection{Study procedure}

-We conducted our study between February 11 to February 27, 2023 on CloudResearch Connect, a crowd-working platform.
+We conducted our study between February 11 to February 27, 2023 on CloudResearch Connect\footnote{Prior academic research has found that participants recruited on CloudResearch or Prolific tend to provide higher-quality data than those recruited from Mechanical Turk or Qualtrics~\citep{douglas2023,eyal2021data}.
+We selected CloudResearch over Prolific because of its functionality that enables requesting that participants download a Chrome extension.
+CloudResearch enforces one account per participant, verifies that each IP address aligns with the reported location, and ensures that the bank or PayPal accounts for cashing out are unique to each participant.
+Participants are only allowed to sign up for the platform if they pass an onboarding process that checks for properties such as attention, language comprehension, honesty, and their ability to follow instructions.
+To maintain high data quality, CloudResearch continually monitors participants, using random attention checks and investigating those who are frequently rejected or flagged by researchers~\citep{hartman2023introducing}.}, a crowd-working platform.
 Informed consent was obtained from all participants.
 The study was approved by UC Berkeley's IRB under the CPHS protocol ID number 2021-09-14618 and complies with all ethical regulations.
 Moreover, at the end of the study period, our rating (given by study participants) on CloudResearch was 4.9 stars, higher than 99 percent of other researchers on the platform.

-The study period was broken into four waves and participants could complete the study once during each wave.
-The time periods for the waves (inclusive) were 02/11-02/14, 02/16-02/19, 02/21-02/23, and 02/25-02/27.
+The study period was broken into four waves and participants could complete the study once during each wave.\footnote{To prevent repeat participation, we ensured that each Twitter user ID could only be used once per wave.
+For a participant to participate multiple times in a single wave, they would have needed to create multiple Twitter accounts and bypass CloudResearch's safeguards to register multiple CloudResearch Connect accounts.} The time periods for the waves (inclusive) were 02/11-02/14, 02/16-02/19, 02/21-02/23, and 02/25-02/27.
 Every day, we recruited up to 150 eligible participants who lived in the United States, were at least 18 years old, and used Google Chrome.
 Furthermore, participants were required to use Twitter at least a few times a week and follow at least 50 people on Twitter (both gauged through self-reports).
 To collect data, participants were directed to download a Chrome extension that we developed which scraped their Twitter homepage to collect the top tweets from their personalized timeline.
 While scraping, the Chrome extension added an overlay to the homepage that prevented the user from seeing the tweets during collection.
 At the same time that the personalized tweets were collected, we queried the Twitter API to get the top tweets from the chronological timeline.
 Only public tweets were collected and no promoted tweets (advertisements) were collected.

 After collecting both sets of tweets, participants were directed to complete a survey on Qualtrics that asked questions about each of the top ten tweets from their personalized and chronological timeline.
 All tweets are displayed in a randomized order (thus, tweets from both timelines are typically interwoven rather than, for example, first showing all the personalized and then all chronological tweets).
 If the same tweet was present in both the personalized and chronological timeline, then participants were only shown it once.
 Out of the 10 tweets in both timelines, on average, 2.35 of these tweets were common to both of the timelines.
 On each question, the tweet is displayed for reference as an embedded tweet (see \Cref{fig:embedded-tweet}), so it looks as similar as possible to the way it would on Twitter.
 If a tweet is a reply to another tweet, the user is shown both the replied tweet and the main tweet, and asked to answer the questions for both tweets.
 Similarly, if a tweet is a quote tweet, then the user is asked to answer the questions for both the quoted tweet and the main tweet.